MitchMcQuinn/LUNA/README.md

 3. Input is processed and stored in step's output array
 4. Step is marked as complete with current timestamp
 5. Workflow resumes processing

+### Error Handling
+When errors occur during step execution:
+1. Error details are captured and stored in the step's state
+2. Step is marked with 'error' status
+3. Error messages are made available to the UI
+4. Workflow may continue with other branches if possible
+5. Error information can be used for debugging or recovery